Bikz/gdot-ai-commit/README.md

 ## Updating

-`git-ai-commit` includes a built-in mechanism to check for updates daily.
+`gdot-ai-commit` includes a built-in mechanism to check for updates daily.

 - **Automatic Check:** Once a day, the script will automatically check GitHub for a newer version.
 If one is found, it will print a notification suggesting you update.
 - **Manual Update:** To manually trigger an update at any time, run: